 Retrocomputing.
-To be frank, every computer sooner or later becomes retro, but I find a lot of fun working with these 8-bit machines from the 80s and early 90s.
+Frankly, every computer inevitably becomes retro, but I particularly enjoy working with these 8-bit machines from the 1980s and early ā€™90s.

-I started collecting my retro computers somehow by accident.
-My first game console was the Pegasus IQ-502 which I got from my parents around 1994.
-The console was technically a Nintendo Entertainment System clone produced by the Taiwanese company Micro Genius, and was very popular in the early 90s in Poland, before the anti-piracy law was introduced to the Polish legal system.
+I began collecting retro computers somewhat by accident.
+My first game console was the Pegasus IQ-502, which my parents gave me around 1994.
+This console was a Nintendo Entertainment System clone produced by the Taiwanese company Micro Genius.
+It became very popular in Poland in the early ā€™90s, before anti-piracy laws were introduced into the Polish legal system.

-The main chip of the unit was the UA6527P which was a DIL-40 CPU clocked at 1.77 MHz.
-It was a copy of the Ricoh RP2A03 used in the Nintendo Family Computer (Famicom) and the RP2A07 in the NES console (PAL) using the MOS 6502.
+The core of the console featured a UA6527P chip, a DIL-40 CPU clocked at 1.77 MHz, mimicking the Ricoh RP2A03 used in the Nintendo Family Computer (Famicom) and the RP2A07 in the NES console (PAL version), based on the MOS 6502.
 It had 2 KB of RAM and 2 KB of video RAM.
-The Pegasus was superior to the original Famicom in some ways.
-The original system has no composite video output, only RF, which, in theory, gives worse video quality.
-In reality, I saw no difference when I connected my Pegasus to our family Panasonic CRT TV using any of those.
-Actually, I kept it permanently connected to the TV via our VCR, which accepted a second RF signal because it required fewer cables.
+In some ways, the Pegasus was superior to the original Famicom, which lacked a composite video output and only offered RF output, theoretically resulting in poorer video quality.
+However, when I connected my Pegasus to our familyā€™s Panasonic CRT TVā€”whether through RF or compositeā€”I noticed no difference in video quality.
+I even kept it permanently connected to the TV via our VCR, which could accept an additional RF signal, simplifying the setup by reducing the number of cables.

 Pegasus IQ-502

-As a kid I considered home consoles to be devices of lower value compared to home computers.
-They had no keyboard and no way to write your own programs.
-My first personal computer was the Atari 800XL, which I got from my uncle because my cousins were already on the Commodore Amiga 500, so the old 8-bit machine was just gathering dust.
-I had no software, so I had to write my own programs to get any enjoyment out of them.
-The Atari 800XL is a continuation of Atari 8-bit systems designed in 1979 and uses the same CPU but has much more RAM, 64 KB.
-I could use a tape recorder to persist my own programs, which was super handy compared to the Pegasus, which used only read-only cartridges.
+As a child, I viewed home consoles as less valuable compared to home computers due to their lack of keyboards and inability to program.
+My first personal computer was the Atari 800XL, which I received from my uncle after my cousins upgraded to the Commodore Amiga 500.
+The old 8-bit machine was just collecting dust.
+Since I had no software, I was compelled to write my own programs to derive any enjoyment from it.
+The Atari 800XL, a continuation of the Atari 8-bit systems designed in 1979, uses the same CPU but offers significantly more RAMā€”64 KB.
+I could use a tape recorder to save my programs, which was extremely convenient compared to the Pegasus, which only supported read-only cartridges.

-Atari’s main chips are: MOS 6502 clocked at 1.77 MHz (in PAL, the NTSC version was slightly faster), ROM containing the OS on 10 KB.
-It has two video chips: ANTIC (8 graphics modes with a resolution of 40×24 to 320×192 pixels in 2 or 4 colors) and GTIA (11 graphics modes with resolutions from 40×24 to 320×192 pixels in 2, 4 or 16 colors).
-It can render a huge number of 256 colors on the screen.
+The main components of the Atari include a MOS 6502 CPU clocked at 1.77 MHz (the PAL version; the NTSC version was slightly faster) and a 10 KB ROM containing the OS.
+It features two video chips: ANTIC, which supports 8 graphics modes ranging from resolutions of 40Ɨ24 to 320Ɨ192 pixels in 2 or 4 colors, and GTIA, which offers 11 graphics modes with resolutions from 40Ɨ24 to 320Ɨ192 pixels in 2, 4, or 16 colors.
+Impressively, it can display up to 256 colors on the screen.

 Atari 800XL

-When I got my first PC around 2001, I packed everything and put it in the attic, so I found it back years later, around 2018, after approximately 17 years!
-My Atari works fine to this very day, and sometimes I connect it to my modern TV via some sort of video converter or to the HDMI monitor via my old Pioneer DVD Recorder.
-In 2020, I did a general cleaning of the inside of the computer with IPA alcohol.
+When I got my first PC in 2001, I packed up all my older equipment and stored it in the attic.
+It wasnā€™t until 17 years later, around 2018, that I rediscovered everything.
+My Atari still works perfectly to this day.
+Occasionally, I connect it to my modern TV using a video converter or to an HDMI monitor via my old Pioneer DVD Recorder.
+In 2020, I thoroughly cleaned the inside of the computer using isopropyl alcohol.

 Commodore 64

-The Commodore 64 is a brand-new purchase.
-Although I didn’t have a Commodore computer in the 1990s and I never even saw one in person, I had heard many tales from people who had.
-The variety of apps and games that were readily available for this system always astounded me.
-My C64, also known as the C64-C, is a later model from the early 1990s that is still fully compatible with the original “bread bin” Commodore 64 from 1982.
-The SID audio chip has been upgraded, and the motherboard has been slightly reconfigured and condensed (fewer RAM chips are used because a single component can hold more memory).
+The Commodore 64 is a recent acquisition for me.
+Although I never owned a Commodore computer in the 1990s nor saw one in person, I had heard many stories from people who did.
+The wide variety of apps and games that were available for this system always astounded me.
+My C64, also known as the C64-C, is a later model from the early 1990s but remains fully compatible with the original 1982 ā€œbread binā€ Commodore 64.
+The SID audio chip in this model has been upgraded, and the motherboard has been slightly reconfigured and made more compact (fewer RAM chips are used because a single component can now hold more memory).

-Both computers have the same CPU (Atari’s is slightly modified unit, and C64 has a bit slower clock) and the same amount of the RAM.
+Both computers use the same type of CPU, although the Atariā€™s is a slightly modified unit, and the C64ā€™s clock is a bit slower.
+They also have the same amount of RAM.

 Commodore 64 (closer look)

-I utilize two separate devices to load programs: Tapecart, which emulates a tape dataset, and SD2IEC, which emulates an IEC device.
-The Commodore disk drive isn’t entirely compatible with it, however many D64 images of C64 disks are fully functional or have been patched.
+I use two separate devices to load programs: the Tapecart, which emulates a tape dataset, and the SD2IEC, which emulates an IEC device.
+While the Commodore disk drive isnā€™t fully compatible with the SD2IEC, many D64 images of C64 disks are fully functional or have been patched to work.

-Back in the 90s, there was a big competition between Atari and Commodore users (ZX Spectrum was not very popular when I was a kid, and new 16-bit and 32-bit computers were just around the corner), but I am fascinated by both of them.
-The Commodore’s tape loading mechanism was easier to improve without hardware modifications and was more reliable (Atari could not load programs every 1 of 10 attempts because of some issues in the design).
-The Atari sounds a bit more like the arcade machine, but Commodore’s fantastic sound capabilities allowed it to create music, which was a big breakthrough.
+Back in the ā€™90s, there was significant competition between Atari and Commodore users (the ZX Spectrum was not very popular during my childhood, and the new 16-bit and 32-bit computers were just emerging).
+However, I am fascinated by both platforms.
+The Commodoreā€™s tape loading mechanism was easier to improve without hardware modifications and proved more reliable.
+In contrast, the Atari failed to load programs on about 1 out of every 10 attempts due to some design issues.
+While the Atariā€™s sound resembled that of an arcade machine, the Commodoreā€™s superior sound capabilities allowed it to create music, which was a significant breakthrough.

 Nintendo DSi